shakir85/blog/content/post/set_default_gateway/index.md

 draft: false
 ---

-## Intro

-Having multiple network interfaces on a single host can offer several benefits, such as network redundancy, bandwidth increase, and recovery from network failover.
-However, they can also present challenges, such as the need for proper gateway configuration because the host operating system will only select one interface's gateways as the *default gateway* for the outbound traffic.

-In this blog post, we'll explore how to set the default gateway for a specific interface while keeping the second one for LAN traffic only on a dual network interface host.

-> A *default-gateway* is a networking term that refers to the IP address of the router that connects devices on a network to the internet or another different network.
+Having multiple network interfaces on one machine can be pretty handy.
+It gives you network backup and helps you bounce back if the network gets a bit erratic.
+So, in this post, I'll walk you through setting up a 'default gateway' on one interface to handle outbound traffic (internet), while keeping the second one reserved just for LAN networking.
+Also, I'll share some quirky bits I had to figure out along the way

 ## Setting the stage

 I have a mini PC (ThinkCentre M710q) running Debian 11.
-This device is equipped with two network interfaces: one as is an ethernet port, and the other is a wifi device.
+This device is equipped with two network interfaces: one is an Ethernet port, and the other is a Wi-Fi device.

 !["ThinkCenter M710q Mini PC"](25112651.jpeg)

-This arrangement allows the host to connect to two distinct publicly routable IP addresses via two different gateways.
-Since I have access to two networks, my plan is to connect use ethernet port for local networking, and use the wifi interface for internet traffic.
+I also have access to two totally different networks.
+So, this arrangement allows the host to connect to two different, publicly routable IP addresses via two different gateways.
+My plan is to connect use ethernet port for local networking, and use the wifi interface for internet traffic.
+To make this happen, we just need to make sure the host always selects the wifi-interface's gateway as the default gateway.

-To accomplish this goal, we must let the host always use the wifi's gateway as the *default gateway*.
-The reason is default gateways are reponsible for allowing the host to communicate with other networks (in our case the internet).

-It is important to note the subnets that each router is using to advertise local IPs to avoid IP conflicts.
-For me, the wifi interface is on a `172.20.13.xxx/16` subnet and the ethernet interface is on a `10.10.50.xxx/24` subnet.

 ## Gateway and interfaces configuration